vekatze/neut/book/src/how-to-execute-types.md

 The code uses the variable `x` twice.
 Thus, this `x` must be copied according to the type `a`.

-This can be done because the internal representation of `a` is a function that can discard and copy the values of type `a`.
-Thus, the above code is compiled into something like the below:
+This can be done because the internal representation of `a` is a function that can discard and copy values of type `a`.
+Thus, the above code is compiled into something like the following:

 ```neut
 define foo(a: type, x: a) -> pair(a, a) {